mmmmaria/Digital-twin/readme.md

 - Level 2_Multiclass Classifier for Damage Location.ipynb
 - Levels 3 and 4_Regressor for predicting t.ipynb

-If you have any inquiries, you can contact me at maria.megia@ugr.es
+If you have any inquiries, you can contact me at mmegia@ugr.es